rust-lang/rust-forge/src/compiler/reviews.md

 ## Reviewing Checklist

-The following list of questions (to be posted as part highfive bot's automatic PR response) will help reviewers and PR authors alike to bring PRs into good shape and meet the above criteria:
+The following list of questions (to be posted as part rustbot's automatic PR response) will help reviewers and PR authors alike to bring PRs into good shape and meet the above criteria:

 > #### Checklist for PR authors and reviewers